Oxen-AI/examples/examples/stable_diffusion_slackbot/README.md

 **Image generation model**

 - We’ll use the [`diffusers`](https://github.com/huggingface/diffusers) library and a stable diffusion model hosted on Hugging Face to generate our images.
 We’re using a model we’ve previously fine-tuned to generate cute cartoonish Oxen (see this tutorial), but is based off of `CompVis/stable-diffusion-v1-4`, which is a great starting point.

+**Serverless GPU compute**
+- Modal Labs[Modal Labs](https://modal.com/docs/guide/ex/stable_diffusion_slackbot) is a great resource for fast and affordable serverless GPU compute.
+Their [Lambda Stack](https://lambdalabs.com/lambda-stack-deep-learning-software) is tailored to deep learning workflows and makes it easy to get up and running with a GPU instance in no time.
+We’ll use this to generate our images in response to Slackbot commands.

 **Data versioning and storage**